Green building certification systems: Sweden

 Among these categories, there are 15 further sub-categories which have its own set of requirements for each certification levels.
 For example, for the "Energy use" sub-category, Bronze level requires energy use to be less than 65% of the requirements of the BBR, the Swedish Building Code.
 After 3 years, another follow-up inspection is conducted to see that everything is in the correct order and the standards are still being met.

 Besides Miljöbyggnad, the Sweden Green Building Council also administers the Swedish version of the British BREEAM adapted for the Swedish construction practices and standards, called BREEAM-SE.
 It was first introduced in Sweden in 2013 and is used to certify new constructions.

+Taiwan

+EEWH is Taiwan's Green Building Label.
+EEWH is the abbreviation of "Ecology, Energy Saving, Waste Reduction, and Health" and is established in 1999 as the fourth green building label certification in the world.
+It is currently the only green building evaluation system independently developed in tropical and subtropical climates, and most especially for high-temperature and high-humidity climates.
+Apart from operating in Taiwan, there is also an international version of the EEWH certification for buildings abroad.

+There are six types of EEWH, which are divided into "basic type, accommodation type, factory building type, old building improvement type, community type, and overseas version".
+Each type is based on the four major axes of "ecology, energy saving, waste reduction, and health".
+According to the standards of the nine indicators of "biodiversity, greening amount, base water conservation, daily energy saving, carbon dioxide reduction, waste reduction, indoor environment, water resources, sewage and waste improvement", to determine the "qualified grade, bronze grade, silver grade Level, Gold Level, Diamond Level" five certification levels, generally audit rewards if qualified level can get 2% volume, bronze level 4%, silver level 6%, gold level 8%, diamond level 10%.

 United Kingdom

 The Building Research Establishment Environmental Assessment Method (BREEAM) is recognized as the first Sustainability Assessment Method for buildings.
 It was launched in 1990 by the UK-based organization Building Research Establishment (BRE).

 BREEAM certification is carried out on the basis of a scoring system where projects are assessed on the basis of 10 categories (with individual weightings differing by project type) as follows: